There are 3 disciplines of climbing for which competitions are held around the world:

 In Canada there are 4 levels of competition:

 - Local: many competitions across the country each year, mainly attracting climbers from nearby.
 These may be sanctioned by the CEC or the provincial organization if there is one.
 In Ontario, local comps are sanctioned by the OCF.

 - Provincial: in provinces that have established a provincial organization, there may be Provincial Championship(s) in one or more disciplines.
-In Ontario, the OCF organizes Provincial competitions for Bouldering and Difficulty.
+In Ontario, the OCF organizes Provincial competitions for Bouldering, Difficulty and Speed.